bodo-ai/Bodo/docs/source/BodoSQL.rst

     - VAR_SAMP

         Compute the variance for a column with N - 1 degrees of freedom.

+    - VAR_POP

+        Compute the variance for a column with N degrees of freedom.

     All aggregate functions have the syntax::